kidddevs/indexa/README.md

 # Indexa - Website Indexing Script Documentation 🚀

-This documentation provides an overview of the Python script used to submit URLs to search engines and indexing sites for website indexing.
+This documentation provides an overview of the Python script used to submit URLs to search engines and indexing sites for stubborn URLs.

 ## Overview 🎁

-The `indexa.py` script reads URLs from a text file and submits them to popular search engines and indexing sites.
+The `indexa.py` script reads the URLs from a text file and submits them to popular search engines and indexing sites.
 It sends HTTP requests to notify these platforms about the existence of your URLs and helps improve their discoverability in search results.

 ## Prerequisites 🛠️